Kdevakigopikrishna/Movie-App-using-HTML-CSS-and-Javascript/README.md

-Movie App using HTML, CSS, and JavaScript
+# Movie App using HTML, CSS, and JavaScript

-Project Description
+## Project Description

 The Movie App is a simple web application developed using HTML, CSS, and JavaScript.
-This application displays trending movies and allows users to search for movies easily.
+This application displays trending movies and allows users to search for movies.

-The movie data is fetched from the The Movie Database (TMDB) API and displayed dynamically on the webpage using JavaScript.
+The movie data is fetched from The Movie Database (TMDB) API and displayed dynamically on the webpage using JavaScript.

 Each movie card in the application shows important movie information such as:

-poster_path – Displays the movie poster image
+* **poster_path** – Displays the movie poster image

-title – Shows the name of the movie
+* **title** – Shows the name of the movie

-vote_average – Displays the movie rating
+* **vote_average** – Displays the movie rating

-overview – Provides a short description of the movie
+* **overview** – Provides a short description of the movie

-When the webpage loads, the application automatically fetches trending movies from the TMDB API and displays them in a grid layout.
-Users can also search for any movie using the search bar provided at the top of the page.
+When the webpage loads, the application automatically fetches trending movies from the TMDB API and displays them on the screen.
+Users can also search for any movie using the search bar at the top of the page.

-Features
+## Features

-Display trending movies
+* Display trending movies

-Search movies by title
+* Search movies by title

-Show movie poster, title, rating, and overview
+* Show movie poster, title, rating, and overview

-Dynamic movie data loading using API
+* Dynamic movie data loading using API

-Responsive movie cards with hover overview effect

-Technologies Used
+## Technologies Used

-HTML – For creating the structure of the webpage

-CSS – For styling and layout design

-JavaScript – For fetching API data and adding functionality
+* HTML
+* CSS
+* JavaScript

-API Used
+## API Used

-This project uses the The Movie Database (TMDB) API to fetch movie data.
+The project uses The Movie Database (TMDB) API to fetch movie data such as posters, titles, ratings, and descriptions.

-Example API endpoints used:

-Discover Movies API

-Search Movies API

-Project Structure
+## Project Structure

 Movie-App
 │
-├── index.html     # Main HTML structure
+├── index.html
-├── style.css      # Styling of the webpage
+├── style.css
-├── script.js      # JavaScript logic and API calls
+├── script.js
-└── README.md      # Project documentation
+└── README.md

-How It Works
+## How It Works

-The webpage loads and JavaScript calls the TMDB API.
+1. The webpage loads and JavaScript calls the TMDB API.

-The API returns movie data in JSON format.
+2. The API returns movie data.

-JavaScript processes the data.
+3. JavaScript processes the data.

-Movie cards are created dynamically.
+4. Movie cards are created dynamically and displayed on the webpage.

-The user can search for movies using the search bar.
+5. Users can search for movies using the search bar.

-Learning Outcomes

-This project helps beginners understand:

-API integration in JavaScript

-Fetching and displaying dynamic data

-DOM manipulation

-Basic front-end web development concepts

-Conclusion
+## Conclusion

-The Movie App demonstrates how to build a dynamic web application using HTML, CSS, and JavaScript by integrating an external movie database API to fetch and display real-time movie information.
+This project demonstrates how to build a dynamic web application using HTML, CSS, and JavaScript by integrating an external API to fetch and display movie information.